yoyoFC/kickstarter-analysis/README.md

 ## Analysis and Challenges
 ### Procedure
-This analysis started with a data sample of 4114 kickstarts campaigns, which included information about launching date, financing goals and results labeled as “outcome”.
+This analysis started with a raw data sample of 4114 kickstarts campaigns, which included information about launching date, financing goals and results labeled as “outcome”.
 The first step was to organize the data in an accessible and understandable way.
-In some cases, I had to modify the column format and in others, re-use the information available to create new column for a better data understanding (i.e. convert UNIX time stamp in human-readable format).
+In some cases, I had to modify the column format and in others, re-use the information available to create new columns for a better data understanding (i.e. convert UNIX time stamp in human-readable format).

 <p align="center"><img src="https://user-images.githubusercontent.com/88695570/130395190-11dd648c-bc19-4c1d-b21c-90bc11092a9f.png" width=80% height=80%>